 Welcome to the Steve Polezonis website!
-Hope you're all enjoying the winter...On the music front, the Trio is geared up for 2014...we'll be adding some more jazz to the repertoire as well as some new "old" rock tunes.
+I know we're all ready for spring!...On the music front, the Trio is geared up for 2014, and as you can see we're already booking for the fall...we are looking to add venues this year and we'll be adding some more jazz to the repertoire as well as some new "old" rock tunes.
 Don't forget to check the UPCOMING DATES list to the left and as always you can check under the LIONS, OPTOMETRIST and MUSIC LIBRARY headings for updates as well as updated band information under the BAND heading.
 There will be more additions, photos and things as well as almost daily gig updates as time goes on so keep checking back periodically.
 Thanks for your interest and enjoy!

 For direct contact to book the band or for more information on the Trio, Lions or eye care e-mail me at firstname.lastname@example.org.

 Blending original blues with songs from the great American blues and jazz catalog, Steve Polezonis entertains a crowd with professionalism and taste.

 Steve's influences are varied...the "masters", such as Muddy Waters, Howlin' Wolf, Little Walter, Sonny Boy Williamson, Freddie King, Albert King and BB King, J.J.
 Cale, Louis Jordan, Louis Armstrong, Charlie Parker, Chet Baker and Miles Davis; as well as the "pupils" such as Eric Clapton, Dave Mason, Stevie Ray and Jimmy Vaughan, Robben Ford, Robert Cray, Debbie Davies, Wynton Marsalis and Kim Wilson.